TNiemensivu/CLES/README.md

-#CLEF - R package for common language effect sizes
+# CLEF - R package for common language effect sizes

+## Installation

-##This package can be installed using the devtools package using the commands below.
+This package can be installed using the devtools package using the commands below.

 library(devtools)